Estadio Único de Villa Mercedes

-The Estadio Único de Villa Mercedes, also known as Estadio La Pedrera, is a stadium located in Villa Mercedes, San Luis Province, Argentina.
+The Estadio Único de Villa Mercedes, also known as Estadio La Pedrera, is a football stadium located in Villa Mercedes, San Luis Province, Argentina.
 It was inaugurated on 8 July 2017 with a friendly match between the Friends of Martín Palermo and Friends of Fernando Cavenaghi combined teams.
 It has roofed grandstands and a parking lot.
 The stadium has a capacity of 28,000 spectators.

 Overview

-The stadium is located on Parque La Pedrera, a park built by the Government of San Luis then leaded by Alberto Rodríguez Saá.
+The stadium is located on Parque La Pedrera, a park built by the Government of San Luis then led by Alberto Rodríguez Saá.
 Construction works were carried out by local companies Lumma, Rovella-Carranza, Green SA and Alquimaq.
 Apart from the stadium, autodrome (named "Carlos Bassi") was also built on the park.
 All at a total cost of AR$1,571,201,563.
 Estadio Único's facilities include an auxiliary field.
 The stadium occupies 20 of 66 ha. of the park.

 The 2022 Trofeo de Campeones final between Boca Juniors and Racing Club de Avellaneda was held in Estadio Único.